techtinkerclub/techtinkerclub.github.io/_teacher_notes/2025-26/autumn/week-10-notes.md

     remove from list
 ```

 **Explanation:**
 Obstacles move from right to left.
 When one reaches the left edge (x = 0), the next movement would push it off the grid.
-If we don’t remove it:

-- the list grows longer and longer
+If we don’t remove it, the list grows forever, slowing the game and confusing collision checks.
-- the game slows down
-- collisions become confusing
-- memory gets wasted

-We check the **first** obstacle in the list because obstacles are added on the right, so the leftmost one is always first.

-A **while** loop is needed because sometimes multiple obstacles leave at the same time — especially when a full column scrolls off.

 ---